walters954/why-salesforce/README.md

-# Again,Why Salesforce
+# Again, Why Salesforce
-This extension allows users to create custom tabs in Setup for their most-used settings
+This extension allows users to create custom tabs in Setup for their most-used settings.

+This is a fork of [Why Salesforce](https://www.github.com/walters954/why-salesforce).

 [Demo Video](https://youtu.be/BtlKRvac9ZQ)